-- Staff of ProAct who encounter maltreatment of a child, age 17 or younger, will take immediate action to ensure the safety of the child or children.
-If a staff knows or suspects that a child is in immediate danger, they will call "911." - An individual mandated to report physical or sexual child abuse or neglect within a licensed facility will report the information to the agency responsible for licensing the facility.
-If the mandated reporter is unsure of what agency to contact, they will contact the county agency and follow their direction.
-The applicable agencies include: - The Department of Human Services is the agency responsible for assessing or investigating allegations of maltreatment in facilities licensed under chapters 245A and 245D, except for child foster care and family childcare.
-DHS Licensing Division's Maltreatment Intake telephone number is 651-431-6600. - The Department of Health is the agency responsible for assessing or investigating allegations of child maltreatment in facilities licensed under sections 144.50 to 144.58 and 144A.46.
+Staff of ProAct who encounter maltreatment of a child, age 17 or younger, will take immediate action to ensure the safety of the child or children.
+If a staff knows or suspects that a child is in immediate danger, they will call "911."

+An individual mandated to report physical or sexual child abuse or neglect within a licensed facility will report the information to the agency responsible for licensing the facility.
+Reports concerning suspected maltreatment of children, or other violations of Minnesota Statutes or Rules, in facilities licensed by the Minnesota Department of Human Services, should be made to the Licensing Division's Central Intake line at 651-431-6600.

-- The county local welfare agency is the agency responsible for assessing or investigating allegations of maltreatment in child foster care, family child care, legally unlicensed child care, juvenile correctional facilities licensed under section 241.021 located in the local welfare agency's county, and reports involving children served by an unlicensed personal care provider organization under section 256B.0659. - Reports regarding incidents of suspected abuse or neglect of children occurring within a family or in the community should be made to the local county social services agency or local law enforcement referencing the phone numbers contained within this policy. - When verbally reporting the alleged maltreatment to the external agency, the mandated reporter will include as much information as known to identify the child involved, any persons responsible for the abuse or neglect (if known), and the nature and extent of the maltreatment. - If the report of suspected abuse or neglect occurred within ProAct, the report should also include any actions taken by ProAct in response to the incident.
-If a staff attempts to report the suspected maltreatment internally, the person receiving the report will remind the staff of the requirement to report externally. - A verbal report of suspected abuse or neglect that is made to one of the listed agencies by a mandated reporter must be followed by a written report to the same agency within 72 hours, exclusive of weekends and holidays, unless the appropriate agency has informed the mandated reporter that the oral information does not constitute a report. - When ProAct has knowledge that an external report of alleged or suspected maltreatment has been made, an internal review will be completed.
-The Vice President, or if not available, the Program Manager is the primary individual responsible for ensuring that internal reviews are completed for reports of maltreatment.
-If there are reasons to believe that the Vice President or the Program Manager is involved in the alleged or suspected maltreatment, the President is the secondary individual responsible for ensuring that internal reviews are completed. - The Internal Review will be completed within 30 calendar days.
-The person completing it will: - o Ensure an Incident and Emergency Report has been completed. - Contact the lead investigative agency if additional information has been gathered. - Coordinate any investigative efforts with the lead investigative agency by serving as the company contact, ensuring that staff cooperate, and that all records are available. - o Complete an Internal Review which will include the following evaluations of whether: - Related policies and procedures were followed. - The policies and procedures were adequate. - There is a need for additional staff training. - The reported event is similar to past events with the children, or the services involved. - There is a need for corrective action by the license holder to protect the health and safety of the children in care. - Based upon the results of the internal review, ProAct will develop, document, and implement a corrective action plan designed to correct current lapses and prevent future lapses in performance by individuals or the company, if any. - Internal reviews must be made accessible to the commissioner immediately upon the commissioner's request for internal reviews regarding maltreatment. - Staff will receive training on this policy, MN Statutes, section 245A.66 and section 626.556 and their responsibilities related to protecting children in care from maltreatment and reporting maltreatment.
+- Incidents of suspected maltreatment of children occurring within a family, in the community, at a family childcare program, or in a child foster care home, should be reported to the local county social services agency or local law enforcement - When verbally reporting the alleged maltreatment to the external agency, the mandated reporter will include as much information as known to identify the child involved, any persons responsible for the abuse or neglect (if known), and the nature and extent of the maltreatment.

+- If the report of suspected abuse or neglect occurred within ProAct, the report should also include any actions taken by ProAct in response to the incident.
+If a staff attempts to report the suspected maltreatment internally, the person receiving the report will remind the staff of the requirement to report externally. - When ProAct has knowledge that an external report of alleged or suspected maltreatment has been made, an internal review will be completed.
+The Program Director, or if not available, the Program Manager is the primary individual responsible for ensuring that internal reviews are completed for reports of maltreatment.
+If there are reasons to believe that the Program Director or the Program Manager is involved in the alleged or suspected maltreatment, the President is the secondary individual responsible for ensuring that internal reviews are completed. - The Internal Review will be completed within 30 calendar days.
+The person completing it will: - Ensure an Incident and Emergency Report has been completed. - o Contact the lead investigative agency if additional information has been gathered. - Coordinate any investigative efforts with the lead investigative agency by serving as the company contact, ensuring that staff cooperate, and that all records are available. - o Complete an Internal Review which will include the following evaluations of whether: - Related policies and procedures were followed. - The policies and procedures were adequate. - There is a need for additional staff training. - The reported event is similar to past events with the children, or the services involved. - There is a need for corrective action by the license holder to protect the health and safety of the children in care. - Based upon the results of the internal review, ProAct will develop, document, and implement a corrective action plan designed to correct current lapses and prevent future lapses in performance by individuals or the company, if any. - Internal reviews must be made accessible to the commissioner immediately upon the commissioner's request for internal reviews regarding maltreatment. - Staff will receive training on this policy, MN Statutes, section 245A.66 and section 260E.03 and their responsibilities related to protecting children in care from maltreatment and reporting maltreatment.
 This training must be provided within 72 hours of first providing direct contact services and annually thereafter.

-MINNESOTA STATUTES, SECTION 626.556 DEFINITIONS
+MINNESOTA STATUTES, SECTION 260E.03 DEFINITIONS

-Subdivision.
-2. Definitions.
+Definitions.